 In fact, the truth is that there have been many rags-to-riches “Slumdog Millionaire” kind of real stories in the call center industry itself.
 Many start-ups who began in just one room with a computer and an internet connection have now become millionaires with multiple call centers spread all over the country.
 Even the software giant Infosys began in a small two-room tenement in Pune (India) by a group of 6 friends who were all first-generation entrepreneurs and today it is a respected name in the outsourcing business.

 The call center services industry is full of such surprises where underdogs have gone on to bag plum clients and become success stories overnight.
-So anything is possible in the magical world of outsourcing.
+So, anything is possible in the magical world of outsourcing IT services.
+Dreams are big and so are the realizations!
 Dreams are big and so are the realizations!

 In a country that has a billion people, India has poverty, squalor, and illiteracy but at the same time, India has another side to her which is young, enterprising, and full of highly skilled, educated, professionals with the fire in their bellies to achieve success.
 They are determined to do what it takes to reach the top-of-the tops, just like Jamal (the main protagonist of Slumdog Millionaire) who faces all odds with courage and dexterity to emerge a winner in the end.